Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Emprical Data Analysis: US Automobile Data (1971 - 1990)

 \section{Emprical Data Analysis: US Automobile Data (1971 - 1990)}

 In this section, we apply our model to a real-world dataset.
-We use the ``US Automobile Data (1971 - 1990)" from \cite{berry1995automobile}.
-The dataset features automobiles in the US market from 1971 to 1990, with each year regarded as a market.
-The number of automobiles varies from 86 to 150 each year.
+We use the ``US Automobile Data (1971 -- 1990)" from \citet{berry1995automobile}.
+The dataset features cars in the US market from 1971 to 1990, with each year regarded as a market.
+The number of cars varies from 86 to 150 each year.
 For each car, the dataset provides information such as the car's name, the manufacturing company, factory region, market share, price, and four exogenous car characteristics: horsepower, space, mileage per dollar, and the presence of an air conditioning device.

-Even though the dataset is relatively small, it presents two key challenges that make it difficult to use traditional non-parametric estimators: (i) the dataset features markets with more than 100 products and only 20 markets in total, (ii) the product assortment in each year or market varies.
+Even though the dataset is relatively small, it presents three key challenges that make it difficult to use naive non-parametric estimators: (i) the dataset features markets with more than 100 products and only 20 markets in total, (ii) the product assortment in each year or market varies; (iii) the feature ``price" has the endogeneity issue, which was not considered in numerical experiments in $\S$\ref{sec:simulation}.
 In this section, we demonstrate the use of our estimator, which is capable of effectively addressing such challenges posed in real-world datasets.

+For each component of our model ($\phi_1$, $\phi_2$, and $\rho$), we use a standard 3-layer neural network, and this is implemented without further hyperparameter tuning.
+We implement ReLU activation function at each layer.
+This architecture is the same as the one we used in our numerical experiments.
+For comparison, we replicate the random coefficient logit model (with only the demand side) used by \cite{berry1995automobile} using the Python package \texttt{pyblp} \parencite{PyBLP}.
+In our replication, we allow for heterogeneity in random coefficients across all variables.
+Our findings show that the estimates obtained from our model are comparable to the random coefficient logit estimation presented in \cite{berry1995automobile}.